Cloudneeti/azure-security-scenarios/scenarios/xss-attack-on-webapp/documentation/webapp-xss.md

     ![](images/xss-log-analytics-blocked.png)

 You will notice events related to detection and prevention items.
-It might take few hours for OMS to pull logs, so if you don't get any search results, please try again after sometime.
+First time it takes few hours for OMS to pull logs for detection and prevention events.
+For subsequent requests it takes 10-15 mins to reflect in OMS, so if you don't get any search results, please try again after sometime.

+<a name="teardown"></a>
-## Clear Deployment
+## Teardown Deployment

 Run following command to clear all the resources deployed during the demo.